-The Royal Horseguards Hotel is a five star luxury hotel close to Trafalgar Square, Covent Garden and London's Theatreland.
-The Embankment location means some rooms look out towards the River Thames have amazing views directly opposite the London Eye and South Bank.
+The Royal Horseguards Hotel is a five-star luxury hotel close to Trafalgar Square, Covent Garden, and London's Theatreland.
+The Embankment location means some rooms look out towards the River Thames and have amazing views directly opposite the London Eye and South Bank.

 The late Victorian building was designed by Alfred Waterhouse, whose architectural legacy in London includes the Romanesque style Natural History Museum.